CrazyCompiler/algorithms/README.md

 # algorithms
-Implementation of many algorithms in Go lang
+Implementation of algorithms in Go lang